 “Oh, sure.
-I dig, I build,” he said, surveying his surroundings, playing with the ante from the poker game.
+I dig, I build,” he said, surveying his surroundings, playing with the pot from the blackjack game.
 “I knock stuff over really well, too.
-I’m great at tearing into furniture, waking Mom and Dad at five in the morning to eat… which reminds me.
+I’m great at tearing into furniture, waking Mom at five in the morning to eat... which reminds me.
 I’m famished, boys.
 Gotta run!
 Thanks for the chat.”

 “But what about my burrows?”

 “And my dens?”

 And with that he leaped over the muscle and snaked through the brush, finally making his way outside the vole’s nest.
 He could see Billy and Ralph trying to squeeze through the hole he had forged, but they were both too big to fit through.

 Spanky sighed with relief, and, remembering where he was, quickly headed for home.